 - Fresh Fruits – Use whatever fruits you like or are in season.
 I have used a mix of mango, apple, pomegranate, and strawberry.
 But make sure the fruit has a sweet taste and not sour.

 - Dry Fruits – You can use toasted nuts like cashew, almond, pistachios, walnuts (crushed into smaller pieces), and raisins.
 Even edible rose petals can also be used.

 - Bread Croutons – Fry some dry bread in ghee till crisp as we do for shahi tukda.
 These ghee fried bread croutons add crunch and a shahi tukda like character to the whole parfait.

-- Prepare the makhana phirni well in advance and keep in the fridge to chill.
+Prepare the makhana phirni well in advance and keep it in the fridge to chill.

-- Deep-fry the bread croutons and transfer to a plate lined with kitchen towel.
-Slightly warm bread croutons served on top of chilled phirni is quite a decadent combination.
+Deep-fry the bread croutons and transfer them to a plate lined with a kitchen towel.
+Slightly warm bread croutons served on top of chilled phirni are quite a decadent combination.

-- Serve an equal portion of phirni in cups or dessert glasses.
-Transparent glasses/cups are preferred so that one can see the layers of the dessert.
+Use transparent serving glasses/cups so that one can see the layers of the dessert.

-- Top the phirni layer with fruits, fried bread croutons, and toasted nuts.
-Once layering is done, serve phirni parfait immediately else the fruits, and the bread croutons lose their freshness.
+Once the layering is done, serve phirni parfait immediately else the fruits, and the bread croutons lose their freshness.

 Is phirni serve hot or cold?